Curriculum at Hampstead School

-When students are admitted into the school they are divided into two mixed ability bands, and further divided into mixed ability tutor groups.
-They are taught in these tutor groups for the vast majority of their lessons in Year 7 with the exception of mathematics who set students in ability groups, initially based on data received from primary schools.
+When students are admitted into the school they are grouped into two mixed ability bands, and further into mixed ability tutor groups.
+They are taught in these tutor groups for many of their lessons, with some being setted depending on the information we receive from primary schools.
 Students who are identified with a comprehension reading age of below 10 years are withdrawn from mainstream geography, history and English and taught in small literacy classes.
 There is fluidity of movement back and forth from these groups where necessary.

-The Design Faculty teach a rotation of subjects with students following modules in textiles, art, resistant materials and food - each of half a term in duration.
-PE includes a swimming component and is taught in single sex classes.
+The Art and Design Faculty teach a rotation of subjects with students following modules in textiles, art, resistant materials and food - each of half a term in duration.
+PE includes a swimming component and is taught in single-sex classes.

 Years 8 and 9